Preparing & Priming Parts

 There’s a bunch of articles on corrosion here, courtesy of EAA Chapter 1000.

 Here’s my process for preparing parts:

 (Note: on 20 April 2019, I inserted step 7 (acetone clean), and removed step 9 (isopropyl clean).
 I found that isopropyl doesn’t clean as well as acetone.)

 - Remove factory plastic protective covering from the part

-- Put a set of clean nitrile gloves on your hands
+- Put a set of clean disposable nitrile gloves on both hands

 - Spray or submerge part in a solution of 13:1 distilled water and Simple Green Extreme – this removes grease and other contaminants.

 - While part is still wet with the cleaner, use a Scotch Brite pad to lightly abrade the surfaces to be primed.
 I used the green (medium grit) pads.
 You could also use a fine-grit sandpaper (400-600 grit).